Straid: History

 The village is of pre-Norman antiquity.
-Human habitation goes back in the area many thousands of years, and of great local excitement were the discovery of Bronze Age cist graves nearby.
 For an exhibition at the Ulster Hall in 1870, the Rev. James Bain of Straid Congregational Church contributed arrow-heads, spear-heads, flint and bronze tools, and ancient coins which had been found in the Straid area.
 There are other pre-historic earthworks threatened by the expansion of the village.

 The name of the village is an Anglicisation of the Irish Gaelic word Sraid, meaning "street", as it was originally just a street.
 The village has historically developed along Main Street, which contains many original buildings.
 In recent years, development has been concentrated between Main Street and Irish Hill Road.
 Straid Primary School and Straid Congregational Church are in the village, the inscription on the church reads "Ebenezer, erected 1816, rebuilt and enlarged 1837" There is also a freemason’s hall.

 The local river is called the Bryantang, meaning "the fairy-fort of the tongue."
 This may refer to a fort, which was located close to Straid Dam (Straid Fisheries) in the middle of Bryantang townland.
 The existence of the rath (one of many in the area) was noted in the 1839 Ordnance Survey Memoirs on the land of James Boyd, but by 1875 it was said to have been destroyed.

-Note: The 'Bronze Age Cysts' discovery of 1990 was in Straid, Londonderry and not as suggested here, from the village of Straid, Ballyclare.